 Moving debris, stacks of bricks, woodpiles, or any other clutter away from your home is a good prevention tool.
 Sealing cracks in foundations and around doors and windows also is recommended.
 A spiders diet consists of insects such as flies and mosquitoes which are attracted to white outdoor lights in huge swarms, so changing your outdoor lights to yellow bug lights can greatly help get rid your spider problem.
 Don’t take chances, let one of our pest control experts get rid of your spiders today.

 The Southern House Spider is found throughout the Carolinas and is one of the most frequently found spiders in people’s homes.
 Although their presence is discomforting, house spiders do not possess medically threatening venom although males are frequently mistaken for brown recluse spiders.
 The females may live up to eight years.

 Their webs may be located in dark locations indoors and often can be spotted inside homes in ceiling corners, around windows, beneath light fixtures, behind couches, under furniture, in corners of bookcases and behind doors.
 Sanitation is the best preventative measure for controlling house spiders as well as “cobwebs.”
 A vacuum with hose end attachment is probably the most effective and sure way to eliminate the common house spider.
 Likewise, caulking cracks around the exterior of your home will help prevent house spiders from invading.
 Still frustrated?
 Contact one of our pest exterminators today.

-*Same day service, If scheduled before 12pm, *Same Day Service Guarantee Monday - Friday, not including holidays.
-Next day service guaranteed when you call after noon for service scheduled for Monday - Friday.
+Same Day Service Guarantee Monday – Friday, not including holidays.
+Next day service guaranteed when you call before noon for service scheduled for Monday – Friday.
 Specialty services such as PreventionPlus® are not included, as preparation is needed prior to service.